-- 30. Is an electricity shut off switch required?
-An electricity shut off switch will be required anytime that electricity is used to power the equipment under the hood in which the fire suppression system is installed. - 31.
+- 27. Does the supply/exhaust fan need to be shut down when the fire suppression system actuates?
+In some cases supply fans, exhaust fans, supply and exhaust fans or other appliances may be required to shut down upon the fire suppression system actuation.
+Consult the local Authority Having Jurisdiction for the requirements in you area! - 28.
+Is a gas shut off valve required?
+A gas shut off valve will be required anytime that gas is used to power the cooking appliances under the hood in which the fire suppression system is installed. - 29.
+Who installs the gas shut off valve?
+A gas shut off valve will be supplied to you upon the purchase of the system if it is required.
+It the responsibility of the owner to have a properly licensed contractor install the gas valve at their sole cost.
+Consult the factory or factory authorized fire suppression system installer for the proper location and installation instructions. - 30.
+Is an electricity shut off switch required?
+An electricity shut off switch will be required anytime that electricity is used to power the appliances under the hood in which the fire suppression system is installed. - 31.
 Who installs the electricity shut off switch?
 An electricity shut off switch will be supplied to you upon the purchase of the system if it is required.
 It the responsibility of the owner to have a properly licensed contractor install the electricity switch at their sole cost.
 Consult the factory or factory authorized fire suppression system installer for the proper location and installation instructions. - 32.
 How does the electricity shut down on a gas system?
 The fire suppression system will be supplied with a micro switch that is to be connected to a contractor that when actuated will shut down the electricity that is required to be shut down during the Fire Suppression system actuation.
 It the responsibility of the owner to have a properly licensed contractor install the contractor and all wiring and conduit and any other materials at their sole cost.
 Consult the factory or factory authorized fire suppression system installer for the proper location and installation instructions.

-CHECKLIST
+INSTALLATION CHECKLIST